Jan De Maeseneer

 Jan De Maeseneer (born 30 June 1952, in Ghent) is a Belgian family physician and has been Head of the Department of Family Medicine and Primary Health Care of Ghent University (1991–2017).

-In 1977, De Maeseneer graduated as medical doctor at Ghent University and since 1978 works as a family physician at the Wijkgezondheidscentrum Botermarkt in Ledeberg (Ghent).
+In 1977, De Maeseneer graduated as a medical doctor at Ghent University and since 1978 works as a family physician at the Wijkgezondheidscentrum Botermarkt in Ledeberg (Ghent).
 In 1981, he started working as a part-time assistant at the Department of Family Medicine and Primary Health Care at Ghent University.
 In 1989 he obtained a PhD. with the thesis The functioning of 94 GP trainers at the State University of Ghent: an explorative research.
 His research at the university focuses on Health Professional Education, Health Promotion, Health inequity, Primary Health Care, Health Services Research and Global Health.
 He published more than 150 articles in scientific journals.

 Career

-Since 1996 he is a member of the Wonca International Classification Committee (WICC), which produced the International Classification of Primary Care, and of the Research Committee of the World Organization of Family Doctors.
+Since 1996 he has been a member of the Wonca International Classification Committee (WICC), which produced the International Classification of Primary Care, and of the Research Committee of the World Organization of Family Doctors.

-Since 1997, he started an international cooperation "Primafamed-network" for the development of Primary Health Care and Family Medicine in Africa and in 2008 participated in the launch of the African Journal for Primar Health Care and Family Practice.
+In 1997, he started an international cooperation "Primafamed-network" for the development of Primary Health Care and Family Medicine in Africa and in 2008 participated in the launch of the African Journal for Primar Health Care and Family Practice.

 In 2009, he became the Vice-Dean for Strategic Planning of the Faculty of Medicine and Health Sciences at Ghent University, where he was responsible for a fundamental curriculum reform as Chairman of the Educational Committee for the undergraduate medical curriculum (1997–2016).

 Jan De Maeseneer chaired the Strategic Advisory Council for Welfare, Health and Family, advising the Flemish Minister (2010–2018).
 Chairman of the European Forum for Primary Care.

 He was the Secretary-General of the Network: Towards Unity for Health.